Skip to main content

 TL;DR: An account's HybridCustody.Manager is the entry point for all of a user's associated accounts.

-In the Hybrid Custody Model, this child account would have shared access between the app - the entity which created likely custodies the account - and the linked parent account.
+In the Hybrid Custody Model, this child account would have shared access between the app - the entity which created and likely custodies the account - and the linked parent account.

 How does this delegation occur?
 Typically when we think of shared account access in crypto, we think keys.
-However, Cadence enables accounts to link Capabilities to themselves and issue those Capabilities to other parties (more on capability-based access here).
+However, Cadence enables accounts to link Capabilities on themselves and issue those Capabilities to other parties (more on capability-based access here).

 All related constructs are used together in the HybridCustody contract to define the standard.